mikongame/Module-3-Project-2-ML-Fraud-Detection/your-code/README.md

 - [Links](#links)

 ## Project Description
-To learn more on NLP while applying its methods to psychological variables, I have been working on this dataset from Kaggle, [(MBTI) Myers-Briggs Personality Type Dataset](https://www.kaggle.com/datasnaek/mbti-type) which holds information on a forum's users' posts and personalities using MBTI.
+In order to experience how to work in a ML project as a group and to learn more on NLP, we have been working on a job offers' dataset so as to train a classification model able to distinguish genuine from fraudulent offers.

 ## Objective
-The IT labour market is getting more and more competitive, as there is more demand than professionals offer.
-And of course, everyone wants the best of the best for their company.

-Finding the best talent and ensuring they culturally fit in their organizations means a lot of time, effort and money to invest in material, software and personality, intelligence and competency measures for Recruitment Teams; even when they have increasingly amounts of candidates' information.

-I want to shorten recruitment times and costs in psychometric tests.

-So starting with personality tests I pretend to train a model to use text we get from candidates (social networks, cover letters, CV, etc).

-To sum up, in this project I want to train a **classification model using text data features and meta-features from each user comments, messages and posts to predict their personalities**.
+We mainly wanted to create a **classification model using text data features and meta-features to predict which job descriptions are fraudulent**.
+As well as, finding out if there are **key traits/features** (words, entities, phrases) of job descriptions which are **intrinsically fraudulent**.

 ## Dataset
-I have been working on this dataset from Kaggle, [(MBTI) Myers-Briggs Personality Type Dataset](https://www.kaggle.com/datasnaek/mbti-type), that holds data collected through the [PersonalityCafe forum](http://personalitycafe.com/forum/), as it provides a large selection of people and their MBTI personality type, as well as what they have written.
-So I was working with only two variables, both of them being categorical, `type`(personality type code and my target) and `posts` (50 latest posts of each user).
+We used this dataset from Kaggle, [[Real or Fake] Fake JobPosting Prediction](https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction), that holds around 18K job descriptions out of which about 900 are fake.
+The data consists of both textual information and meta-information about the jobs.

+## Introduction

+As said above, we've worked on a dataset of job descriptions and their meta information in which a small proportion of these descriptions were fake or scam, which can be identified by the column "fraudulent".

+**Columns**:
+* `job_id` Unique Job ID
+* `title` The title of the job ad entry.
+* `location` Geographical location of the job ad.
+* `department` Corporate department (e.g. sales).f
+* `salary_range` Indicative salary range (e.g. $50,000-$60,000)
+* `company_profile` A brief company description.
+* `description` The details description of the job ad.
+* `requirements` Enlisted requirements for the job opening.
+* `benefits` Enlisted offered benefits by the employer.
+* `telecommuting` True for telecommuting positions.
+* `has_company_logo` True if company logo is present.
+* `has_questions` True if screening questions are present.
+* `employment_type` Full-type, Part-time, Contract, etc.
+* `required_experience` Executive, Entry level, Intern, etc.
+* `required_education` Doctorate, Master’s Degree, Bachelor, etc.
+* `industry Automotive` IT, Health care, Real estate, etc.
+* `function Consulting` Engineering, Research, Sales etc.
+* `fraudulent` **target** Classification attribute.

 ## Workflow
 ### Exploratory Data Analysis
-First off all, I checked how the data looked like as well as its shape, columns and dtypes.
+First off all, we checked how the data looked like as well as its shape, columns and dtypes.
 Then I confirmed there where no nulls or duplicates.

 <img src="images/output_images/mbti_count.png" align="middle">